Crack Withdrawal Symptoms & How to Quit

 Behavioral therapies can include:4,5

 Quitting crack is not easy, but we’re here to help.
-If you’re struggling with crack addiction, or you know someone who is, please call us at to speak to an admissions navigator and learn more about your withdrawal management and rehab options.
+If you’re struggling with crack addiction, or you know someone who is, please speak to an admissions navigator and learn more about your withdrawal management and rehab options or to start treatment today.